williaz/OracleExp/REMINDER.md

   - Database time zone (dbtimezone): ALTER DATABASE - The time zone may be set to an absolute offset from UTC or to a named region.
   - Absolute offset from UTC (for example, '+10:00')
   - Time zone region name (for example, 'Asia/Hong_Kong')
+- [x] MERGE:
-- [x] MERGE: 'delete clause' only affect rows that are a result of the completed 'update clause'
+  - 'delete clause' only affect rows that are a result of the completed 'update clause'
+  - cannot update column in the ON condition
 - [x] GRANT: grant object privilege on one object per query.
 - [x] VERSIONS BETWEEN must precde the AS OF clause
 - [x] SEQENCE: if CYCLE presnets, MINVALUE def = 1